tomas/needle/README.md

 Needle
 ======

 The leanest and most handsome HTTP client in the Nodelands.
-Supports SSL, basic & digest auth, proxied requests, multipart form-data (e.g. file uploads), gzip/deflate compression, automatic XML/JSON parsing, follows redirects and decodes non-UTF-8 content.
-Two dependencies only.
+With only two dependencies, it supports:

+ - HTTP and HTTPS requests
+ - Basic & Digest auth
+ - Forwarding via proxy
+ - Multipart form-data (e.g. file uploads)
+ - Gzip/deflate compression
+ - Automatic XML & JSON parsing
+ - 301/302 redirect following
+ - Decodes non-UTF-8 content.

 Ideal for performing simple, quick HTTP requests in Node.js.
 If you need OAuth, AWS support or anything fancier, you should check out mikeal's request module.